ay5710/MLOps/README.md

 ## 2. Technical aspects

-### Scrapping
+### scraping
-Data must be retrieved from 3 different pages on the IMDB website:
+Data must be collected from three IMDB pages:
-- Main page of the movie for the metadata, including the number of published reviews
+- The movie’s main page for metadata, including the total number of reviews.
-- Main page of reviews, where only the 25 more popular reviews are displayed by default, where the actual reviews are sometimes hidden behind `<poiler>`markup, and where upvotes and downvotes are rounded above 999
+- The main reviews page, which shows the 25 most popular reviews by default; some reviews are hidden behind `<spoiler>` tags, and vote counts over 999 are rounded.
-- Individual pages of reviews, where exact votes appear
+- Individual review pages, where exact vote counts are displayed.

-Made it necessary to interact with the webpages:
+Interacting with the webpages was necessary:
-- Display all reviews on the main reviews page => it turned out that the button for displaying all reviews stops at the closest multiple of 25, then another button must be clicked for the remaining reviews
+- To display all reviews on the main reviews page.
+It turned out the “Show all” button do not actually display all reviews: it stops at the nearest multiple of 25, requiring an additional click on the “Show more” button for remaining reviews.
-- Access text hidden behind `<spoiler>` markup => it turned out more reliable to do on the individual pages of reviews, although it is slower
+- To access text hidden behind `<spoiler>` tags, fetching the individual review pages proved more reliable, though slower.

-Scrapping proceeds as follows:
+The scraping process follows these steps:
-- Every hour, scrap the main page to retrieve the metadata
+- Every hour, scrape the main page to retrieve metadata.
-- If new reviews has been published, the movie have just been added to the db, or the last full scrapping is > 24h old, scrap the reviews main page
+- If new reviews have been published, the movie was just added to the database, or the last full scrape is older than 24 hours, scrape the main reviews page.
-- If spoiler markups or rounded votes are present, scrap the corresponding individual review pages
+- If spoiler tags or rounded vote counts are detected, scrape the corresponding individual review pages.
-- Update the tables, while indicating if reviews are new or have been edited so they can be analyzed
+- Update the database tables, flagging reviews as new or edited for sentiment analysis.

-A scheduler launches a script per-movie every hour, while ensuring that no more than 5 movies are scrapped concurrently to avoid overloading the system, and that the database is backed up every hour.

-For some movies, this process yields small discrepancies between the number of reviews declared on the main page and the effectively scrapped from the reviews page.
-Cursory investigation yielded no explanation for this.
-It could be that in certain conditions the review page fails to load all reviews?
-A fix would then be to click on the button to set a different reviews order (e.g., chronological instead of by upvotes).
+A scheduler launches one script per movie every hour, ensuring no more than five movies are scraped concurrently to avoid overloading the system.
+The database is also backed up hourly.
+For some movies, small discrepancies were observed between the number of reviews listed on the main page and the number actually scraped from the reviews page.
+A cursory investigation found no clear explanation.

 ### Sentiment analysis
 We want to determine the opinions expressed in the reviews regarding 5 main features of the movies: